metno/S-ENDA-documentation/source/catalog_service_API.rst

 Catalog Service API
 """"""""""""""""""""

-The software library used to implement a Service Catalogue is based on the PyCSW python library. pycsw enables users to publish a catalogue of dataset descriptions (metadata) to the web, using standards based interfaces and formats, such that it can be queried and updated by catalogue clients. pycsw is simple to setup within an Apache web server (or any WSGI server) and can access metadata records stored as XML files within a database.
+The software library used to implement the Catalogue Service API is based on the PyCSW python library.
+PyCSW enables users to publish a catalogue of dataset descriptions (metadata) to the web, using standard based interfaces and formats, such that it can be queried and updated by catalogue clients.
+PyCSW is simple to install within an Apache web server (or any WSGI server) and can access metadata records stored as XML files within a database.

-Metadata is 'data about data', storing such things as creation-date, author, title, area-of-interest, etc, and is usually encoded as XML files, following international standards such as ISO 19115, ISO 19139 and FGDC CSDGM.
+Metadata is 'data about data', storing such things as creation-date, author, title, area-of-interest, etc., and is usually encoded as XML files, following international standards such as ISO 19115, ISO 19139 and FGDC CSDGM.
 PyCSW is the software library used to provide a catalogue service.
 PyCSW implements the  `OGC Catalogue Services for the Web (CSW) standard
-<https://www.opengeospatial.org/standards/cat>`__.
+<https://www.opengeospatial.org/standards/cat>`_.
 The project is certified `OGC Compliant`_, and is
 an OGC Reference Implementation.
 The CSW standard defines common interfaces to discover, browse and query metadata about spatial data, web services and related resources.

 Core Features
 ===============

-* certified OGC Compliant and OGC Reference Implementation for OGC CSW 2.0.2 and CSW 3.0.0
+* Certified OGC Compliant and OGC Reference Implementation for OGC CSW 2.0.2 and CSW 3.0.0
-* harvesting support for WMS, WFS, WCS, WPS, WAF, CSW, SOS
+* Harvesting support for WMS, WFS, WCS, WPS, WAF, CSW, SOS
-* implements INSPIRE Discovery Services 3.0
+* Implements the INSPIRE Discovery Services 3.0
-* implements ISO Metadata Application Profile 1.0.0
+* Implements the ISO Metadata Application Profile 1.0.0
-* implements FGDC CSDGM Application Profile for CSW 2.0
+* Implements the FGDC CSDGM Application Profile for CSW 2.0
-* implements the Search/Retrieval via URL (SRU) search protocol
+* Implements Search/Retrieval via URL (SRU) search protocol
-* implements Full Text Search capabilities
+* Implements Full Text Search capabilities
-* implements OGC OpenSearch Geo/Time extensions
+* Implements the OGC OpenSearch Geo/Time extensions
-* implements Open Archives Initiative Protocol for Metadata Harvesting
+* Implements the Open Archives Initiative Protocol for Metadata Harvesting
-* supports ISO, Dublin Core, DIF, FGDC, Atom and GM03 metadata models
+* Supports ISO, Dublin Core, DIF, FGDC, Atom and GM03 metadata models
 * CGI or WSGI deployment
 * Python 2 and 3 compatible
-* simple configuration
+* Simple configuration
-* transactional capabilities (CSW-T)
+* Transactional capabilities (CSW-T)
-* flexible repository configuration
+* Flexible repository configuration
 * GeoNode connectivity
 * HHypermap connectivity
 * Open Data Catalog connectivity
 * CKAN connectivity
-* federated catalogue distributed searching
+* Federated catalogue distributed searching
-* realtime XML Schema validation
+* Realtime XML Schema validation
-* extensible profile plugin architecture
+* Extensible profile plugin architecture
-* very lightweight (Python + CGI)
+* Very lightweight (Python + CGI)

 Implemented Standards